By Cheryl Anne Groth

 Michael Nova’s story is one of pure persistence.
 Traveling along a long and winding road of misadventures, he found that the road itself was where the magic was happening, and that it wasn’t what was happening to him that was important, but how he reacted to the happening …

 …And how that reaction led to Michael becoming the founder and creator of our website here at Rise Up Eight.

 With the realization that his story was having an impact upon people, he thought of creating a website as the next level in the exploration of the human condition that began with his music group X: THC‘s music and film multimedia project, X: The Human Condition.

 The idea was to create a space where hundreds of people could share their stories of overcoming adversity just as he had.
 And that began the great experiment of Rise Up Eight.

 We sat down with Michael to discuss how it all began.
 Here’s our interview…

-Michael, can you share with us the beginnings of your journey?
-What challenges did you face early on in finding your place in the world?
+Michael, Can you share with us the beginnings of your journey and what challenges you faced early on?

 That action changed the course of my life…